co2-git/cinco/README.md

 cinco
 ===

-HTML5 as es6 objects - easy to manipulate and render.
+HTML5 as ES6 objects - easy to manipulate and render.
+Handy for rapid prototyping.
+Is isomorphic.

 # Overview